Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 This post might contain affiliate links.
 If you make a purchase through this link I will earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 But I will only recommend products and services I believe are of value for you.
 Thank you so much for your support.

-Author’s note: 1 day in Barcelona may be enough to see the main attractions.
+Author’s note: Barcelona in a day may be enough to see the main attractions.
 If you have more time, I recommend spending at least 3 days in Barcelona to discover the city with more tranquility and to immerse yourself in the Catalan culture and food scene.
-The perfect itinerary for 3 days or more can be found in our great 3 Days Itinerary Barcelona.
+The perfect itinerary for 3 days or more can be found in our comprehensive three-day itinerary for Barcelona.

 BARCELONA INFO BOX